Skip to main content

 OrioleDB has 3 groups of tests described below.

-• SQL tests are located in the sql folder.
-This is the most simple type of test.
-The sql-file gets passed to psql and the result is compared to the reference output in the expected folder.
+• SQL tests are located in the test/sql folder.
+These are the simplest types of tests.
+The SQL file is passed to psql and the result is compared to the reference output in the test/expected folder.
 Note that there might be multiple reference outputs for one input file.
 For instance, collate.sql contains collation-aware tests.
-The result may match to collate.out, collate_1.out, or collate_2.out depending on database encoding and the presence of libicu.
+The result may match collate.out, collate_1.out, or collate_2.out depending on database encoding and the presence of libicu.

 CI